sujitsathe/Image-processing-test-/README.md

 - Image Processing Toolbox.
 ## Note
 - You can add more images to dataset
-- You need to download the image for browser and give name test_file
+- You need to download the image for browser and give name test_image